Please follow university guidelines outlined in Bringing Back the Pack.

 (1966-present) --a mathematics competition for middle and high school students from NM reaching from 800-1200 students each year--, the Albuquerque Math Teacher's Circle and teacher training workshops and minicourses, as well as the Statistics Clinic

-The department has hosted multiple AMS meetings and is scheduled to host the 2021 Fall Meeting of the AMS Western Section
+The department has hosted multiple AMS meetings, most recently the 2021 Fall Meeting of the AMS Western Section

 .
 It has hosted local/national/international conferences in Algebra, Number Theory, Geometry and Topology, Operator Algebras, Analysis, Numerical Analysis, Scientific Computing, Applied Mathematics, and Statistics, as well as multiple Southwest Undergraduate Mathematics Research Conferences (SUnMaRC

 Since 2011 the Department of Mathematics and Statistics has been housed in the Science and Mathematics Learning Center (SMLC), a building shared with Biology, Chemistry and Earth and Planetary Sciences.
 The building houses the main office, faculty and graduate students offices, an auditorium, classrooms and seminar rooms, a computer server room, a room for tutoring tables, a computer lab, as well as a lounge with a small library where social gatherings occur.
 Since its inception the Math Learning Center has been housed in Centennial Library, the Science and Engineering Library on campus.